About the Wines:

 Two wines are made and bottled under the AA Badenhorst range,

 a White Blend (Chenin Blanc, Roussanne, Grenache Blanc and Gris, Verdehlo, Colombar, Viognier, Chardonnay, Semillon and 3 others) see the fact sheets here.

 and a Red Blend (Shiraz, Mourvedre, Grenache and Cinsault) click here for the fact sheets.

 Occasionally a Funky White is also released.

 We also release three wines under our second tier, Secateurs:

 A Red Blend (Cabernet Sauvignon, Carignan, Cinsault and Grenache) a Chenin Blanc and the occational Rosé.
 View all the fact sheets by clicking here.

 You can also view and download a local stockist list (retail and restaurants).

-We export our wines to New Zealand, the Netherlands, Belgium, Switzerland, Sweden, France, Denmark, the UK, Ireland, South Korea and the USA.
+We export our wines to New Zealand, the Netherlands, Belgium, Switzerland, Sweden, France, Denmark, the UK, Ireland, South Korea, Canada and the USA.
 Contact us for more information on where to find our fine wines in your country.